shellnumismatics/zkBTC-Security/README.md

 #### Escalating the Depth Requirement

 It seems not profitable to spend at least 25% of all total-net hashing power just to make a fake deposit of a small amount.
-The attacker, however, no double will try to stuff as many transactions as possible into one block and hope to deposit all of them successfully.
+The attacker, however, will certainly try to consolidate as many transactions as possible into one block and hope to deposit all of them successfully.

 To counter this measure, we keep the count of deposit transactions per block and escalate the depth requirement once a certain limit is reached.